 Students are given a sentence and a cue word or phrase.
 The students are asked to replace that cue word with one similar in nature in the given sentence.
 A pronoun, for instance, is replaced by another pronoun, a noun by another noun, a verb by another verb, etc. The cue may be given orally or may be associated with an object, a picture, a flash card, but without oral expression.
 The cue is normally given by the teacher.
-The teacher's cues may be replaced either in the same slot in the model sentence (as in cue positions for the substitution of teacher's cues: the same slot or the different slots.
+The teacher's cues may be replaced either in the same slot in the model sentence (as in cue -1) or in different slots in the sample sentence (as in cue -2).
+Hence, there are two positions for the substitution of teacher's cues: the same slot or the different slots.
 Substitution drills are effective oral practice for learning any communicative expression or structure at all grade levels.
 Substitution drills include simple, double, correlative and multiple.
 Examples of each drill are provided below: